incubiq/sign_in_with_wallet/npm_siwc/Readme.md

 # siwc

-Sign-In With Cardano (still draft and in development...)
+Sign-In With Cardano (still draft and in development...).

+This package is in development and is not guaranteed stable yet.
+You can find the broader context on this repo : https://github.com/Yeepeekoo/sign_in_with_cardano and a documentation, also in progress, here: https://eric-duneau.gitbook.io/siwc/

+A full NodeJS backend is being developped with a compatible Passport library for signing a user via a wallet into web2 apps.
+This will be shared publicly nearer to completion, planned for mid Q4 2022.

 ## Install